apurv223/Angular-Concepts/README.md

 modules has components, components makes use of services.
 Directives change or manipulate dom structure of a component

-ng new hello-world
+1. ng new hello-world
-ng serve
+2. ng serve
-ng g c componen-name
+3. ng g c component-name
-ng g s service-name
+4. ng g s service-name

 -------------------------------------------------------------------
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.